ShaotongLi-Max/Sakura_Florescence_Prediction/README.md

-# The 2024 U.S. Presidential Election Forecast
+# Sakura Florescence Prediction

 ## Overview

 The Sakura Florescence Prediction project aims to investigate and model the factors influencing the blooming dates of cherry blossoms across Japan.
-By integrating historical and modern data on temperature, location, and flowering dates, the project develops predictive models to explore how climatic and geographical factors interact with floral phenology.
+By integrating historical and modern data on temperature, location, and flowering dates, the project develops two predictive models to explore how climatic and geographical factors interact with floral phenology.

 ## Project Structure